Weymouth, Massachusetts: Wessagusset colony

+Weymouth colony

 Robert Gorges attempted to form a colony at the site later that year as the center of a more royalist and Anglican system of government for New England.
 He brought William Morrell as religious leader and expected Governor Bradford to acknowledge his supremacy and act as his agent.
 Within weeks, the New England winter caused Gorges to leave with most of the settlers.
 Those who remained formed the nucleus of the permanent settlement. and the oldest in what would become Massachusetts Bay Colony.
-In 1630, it was officially incorporated into the Massachusetts Bay Colony; the name was changed to Weymouth in 1635 with the addition of 100 families under the leadership of Joseph Hull.
+In 1630, it was officially incorporated into the Massachusetts Bay Colony; the name was changed to Weymouth in 1635.
+This is most likely due to the recent influx of colonists from Weymouth, Dorset.
+However, it could have also been named for English explorer George Weymouth, who had relations with Robert Gorges' father.
 These groups experienced some difficulty integrating together, especially due to conflicting pressures from the Puritans of Boston and the Pilgrims of Plymouth, but Weymouth was a stable and prominent town with its current boundaries by 1635.
 It was included as part of Suffolk County when it was formed on May 10, 1643.
 The oldest surviving house in Weymouth is the Bickman House (c.
 1650) located at 84 Sea Street.